kerneljake/half-baked/README.md

 # ./halfbaked bce1
 ```

 To run it as a daemon, copy the rc.example file to /usr/local/etc/rc.d/halfbaked and edit /etc/rc.conf as specified at the beginning of the example.
-The nice thing about FreeBSD's daemon(8) facility is that takes care of all the details like logging and pid files.
+The nice thing about FreeBSD's daemon(8) facility is that it takes care of all the details like logging and pid files.
 You can then issue start/stop/restart commands like you would with any other daemon.

 There are logging options: